“Spider-Man” returns ready to rescue theaters … and Marvel

 However, the enchantment will go awry and both Holland and his companions will be forced to battle villains from alternate realities.

 “The script is fantastic.
 It’s an amazing story.
-It’s a bit of a crazy concept and it could be misunderstood but it really serves the plot very well,” said the protagonist.
+It’s a bit of a crazy concept and could be misinterpreted but it really serves the plot very well,” said the protagonist.

 Among the returning villains, Marvel has announced with great fanfare the appearance of Doctor Octopus again incarnated by Alfred Molina, who already appeared in the saga of the 2000s.